Rudyard Kipling (ship): Sinking

-While raiding the trawler, the Germans took the crew of the Rudyard Kipling on board and provided them with food and warm clothes.
+While raiding the trawler, the Germans took the crew of Rudyard Kipling on board and provided them with food and warm clothes.
 Eight hours later, in the early hours of 17 September, the Germans allowed the crew of the Rudyard Kipling to reboard their lifeboats and set them adrift 5 mi west of the port town of Donegal.
 Sometime later the crew landed at Killybegs to the west of the town.
 The Rudyard Kipling was the 27th merchant ship (the 26th one to be British) and the second British trawler to be sunk by a German U-boat in World War II.